 (b) Is capable of self-administration of medication, but requires a reminder to take medications or physical assistance with opening and removing medications from the container, or both; or

-(c) Requires that medications be administered by the assisted living program staff or by a spouse or domestic partner of the resident in accordance with §F of this regulation.
+(c) Requires that medications be administered by the assisted living program staff or by a spouse or domestic partner of the resident in accordance with [§F] §E of this regulation.

 (2) For a resident who is capable of self-administration or, although capable, requires a reminder or physical assistance, as stated in [§D (2)] §D(1)(b) of this regulation, the assisted living manager shall ensure that the resident is reassessed by the delegating nurse quarterly for the ability to safely self-administer medications with or without assistance.

-E. Spousal Administration.
-While residing in the same assisted living facility as their spouse or domestic partner, a resident may administer medications to their spouse or domestic partner providing the following documentation is maintained in the resident’s record:
+E. Spousal or Domestic Partner Administration.
+While residing in the same assisted living program[ facility] as their spouse or domestic partner, a resident may administer medications to their spouse or domestic partner providing the following documentation is maintained in the resident’s record:

 (1) An initial assessment by their health care provider documenting the resident’s competency and ability to safely administer medications to their spouse or domestic partner;